Vaiko

-Vaiko, birth name Vaiyapuri Gopalsamy (born 22 May 1944), is an Indian politician.
+Vaiko (born Vaiyapuri Gopalsamy Naiyakar; 22 May 1944) is an Indian politician.
 He was a member of the Rajya Sabha, the upper house of the Parliament of India from Tamil Nadu.
 He is the founder and General Secretary of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), a political party active mainly in the Indian state of Tamil Nadu.
 He was earlier elected to the Lok Sabha, the lower house of the Parliament of India from Sivakasi, Tamil Nadu.

-Birth
+He is the father of Trichy MP Durai Vaiyapuri.

+Early life and education

-Vaiko was born in Kalingapatty near Sankarankovil, Madras Presidency.
+Vaiko was born as Vaiyapuri Gopalsamy Naiyakar on 22 May 1944 to Vaiyapuri Naidu and Mariyammal in Kalingapatty near Sankarankovil, Madras Presidency.

-Education

-He graduated with a Gold Medal in his Bachelor of arts degree in economics from St. Xavier's College, Palayamkottai and masters from Presidency College, Chennai.
+He graduated with a gold medal in his Bachelor of Arts degree in economics from St. Xavier's College, Palayamkottai and masters from Presidency College, Chennai.
 He obtained his bachelor's degree in law from Madras Law College.
 He is an avid reader and orator known for his oratory skills both in Tamil and English.

-He has two daughters and a son.
+Personal life

+Vaiko married Renuka Devi on 14 June 1971, with whom he has two daughters, Rajalakshmi and Kannagi, and a son, Durai Vaiyapuri.
+They reside in Chennai.